 According to the group, "For years, employers could provide spousal-equivalent benefits to same-sex partners through a domestic partner benefits program—this typically involves employers having to make only one plan amendment that adds partners as eligible dependents for benefits.
 In light of the changes to state law definitions of spouse, and the likelihood that such changes will continue to occur in the future, employers can and should review their existing benefit plan documents to ensure that benefits are fully available to same-sex spouses and partners."
 This entails amending the definition of "spouse" in plan documents.

-HRC's Spousal Benefits resource page, launched in May 2010, provides examples of plan definitions that it says will allow same-sex spouses to participate in spousal benefits:
+HRC's Spousal Benefits resource page provides examples of plan definitions that it says will allow same-sex spouses to participate in spousal benefits:

 Does not reference same-sex spouses expressly but might include them:

 "Spouse: Your spouse is your legally married spouse as recognized under applicable state law."